 Oliver Buechse is the CEO of Advancing Digital, providing education and consulting services on Navigating Digital Transformation and focuses in areas such as employee education, leadership alignment, and overall strategy.
 He has been a featured keynote speaker throughout the state of Wisconsin on the topic of Artificial Intelligence and other disruptive trends.
 Advancing Digital is an evolution of Advancing AI Wisconsin of which he co-founded and led from 2017–2019.
 Buechse initiated the Digital County initiative in 2018 and worked with Brown County and Racine County in 2019 on developing the first county level digital visions in Wisconsin.
 Buechse originally learned the strategy business in Germany, Austria, and California during his time with McKinsey & Company and subsequently as SVP of Strategy for Union Bank and Mitsubishi UFJ Financial Group.
 He came to Wisconsin in 2010 as Chief Strategy Officer for Associated Bank.
 Buechse holds a PhD in Economic Psychology from Alpen Adria University in Klagenfurt/Austria and currently serves as Executive in Residence – Digital Transformation at the Cofrin School of Business at UW Green Bay.

-Cathy Couey is the Chief Operations Officer of Sterling Bank in Chetek, Wis.
+Cathy Couey is VP of Operations at Oakwood Bank in Eau Claire, Wisconsin.
 Couey began her career in radio but switched to banking after helping her hometown bank with an IT issue and being offered a job immediately after.
 Within a few years, she was leading the department.
 She eventually spearheaded a complete system overhaul, ushering in new systems such as online banking, cash management, remote deposits, bill pay, and more.
-Couey is an active member of the Wisconsin Bankers Foundation’s Financial Literacy Advisory Board.
+Couey joined Oakwood Bank in 2023.